Downsizing with Mom or Dad:

 Why does downsizing feel so hard for my parent(s), even when they agreed to it?

-How do I start the conversation without it turning into an argument?
+How do I start the conversation about downsizing with my parent?

 Who should be involved in the process (and who shouldn't)?